Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Chemical Usage

 We do not use any artificial chemicals at Drumfearn Trees.
 No pesticides or fungicides are used, and the only fertiliser we use is a homemade blend of compost teas, utilising nutrient rich inputs such as Nettle, Comfrey and locally collected seaweed.
+The trees are grown in 100% organically certified compost.

 Rootstocks